Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 Notice there are some unnecessary features in our data set, it is optimal to drop those unnecessary features and keep only the useful ones for our model.

-Below graph shows what our data looks like after cleaning unnecessary features and plugging in 0s for NANs.
+The below graph shows what our data looks like after cleaning unnecessary features and plugging in 0s for NANs.

 ![](figures/after_data_clean.png)